 Taking it at the same time each day will have the best effect.
-It will also help you remember when to take it.
+It will also help you remember when

 It does not matter if you take this medicine before or after food.

 How long to take it

 Continue taking your medicine for as long as your doctor tells you.